Remains of World War II soldier returning home to Tennessee

 The 20-year-old Greene County native had been interred at the American Cemetery in Luxembourg with a headstone reading: “Here Rests in Honored Glory a Comrade in Arms Known but to God.”

-Gass’ remains are scheduled to arrive at the Tri-Cities Airport in Blountville on Thursday evening.
-The burial with full military honors is set be held at Cross Anchor Cemetery in Greeneville on Sunday afternoon.
+The Tennessee Department of Veterans Services says Gass’ remains are scheduled to arrive at the Tri-Cities Airport in Blountville on Thursday evening.
+Burial with full military honors is set for Cross Anchor Cemetery in Greeneville on Sunday.